-These easy to make Lemon and Walnut squares have a sweet, nutty filling that is the perfect foil to the zingy lemon icing on top.
+These easy to make Lemon and Walnut Squares have a sweet, nutty filling that is a delicious contrast to the zingy lemon icing on top.
 A favourite of my late Mom – who liked all things lemony – they make a great addition to any Christmas cookie tray.

 Lemon and Walnut Squares